swetapati22/swetapati22.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: Sweta_Pati.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: You can find my CV here, with a detailed overview of my academic background, professional experience, technical skills, certifications, and achievements.
+You can download the PDF version of my complete CV by clicking on the button above.

+If you'd like to know more about my work, feel free to explore the other sections of this website or get in touch with me directly.
 toc:
   sidebar: left
 ---